Chaudhry Abid Raza

-Despite criticism when it comes to his links with family feuds or Islamist militancy, he has been noted for his clean brand of politics.
+Early life and education

-Early life
+Abid Raza was born on 2 September 1972 in Kotla Arab Ali Khan, Kharian, Gujrat District.
+His father was elected chairman UC Kotla in the 60s, his family being well-known in local politics.

-He was born on 2 September 1972 in Kotla Arab Ali Khan, Kharian, Gujrat District.
-His father was elected chairman UC Kotla in the 60s, his family being well known in local politics.
+He belongs to a Punjabi Gujjar family with Deobandi affiliation.

-Career
+In terms of education, he has a Shahadat-ul-Almia degree, considered an equivalent to an MA in Arabic and Islamic Studies, while by profession he's a rice trader.